trechoyao15-pixel/Bugged-Confused/README.md

-# LTMS — Lost & Found Tracking Management System
+# FindIt Campus - Smart Lost and Found for Campuses

 A web-based platform for campuses and organizations to report, claim, and return lost items — with admin-verified claim management.